JeffersonLab/clas12alignment/dc/README.md

   * bg: amplitude of the background function.

 ![Plot_02-19-2022_10 47 51_PM](https://user-images.githubusercontent.com/7524926/154820232-aa246a66-d90a-4d02-8049-eb6183aad146.png)
-* Residual plots: residual histograms for each sector and angular bins are displayed in separate subtabs.
+* Residual plots: residual histograms for each sector and angular bin are displayed in separate subtabs.
 On each, 6x6 plots show the distributions for each DC layer, as shown by the picture below.
-The residual shift from zero is by default estimated performing a gaussian fit.
-Alternatively the histogram mean can be used setting the ``-fit`` option to 0.
+The residual shift from zero is by default estimated by performing a gaussian fit.
+Alternatively, the histogram mean can be used setting the ``-fit`` option to 0.
 Plots of time-residuals (on tabs TSec...) are included to allow checking the quality of the time calibrations.
 ![Plot_02-19-2022_11 03 15_PM](https://user-images.githubusercontent.com/7524926/154820651-63a37d6b-53ad-4669-84c6-1befab1216a6.png)

 Equivalent sub-tabs and plots are shown for each translation and rotation in the r1_c, r1_y, ...,r3_cy tabs.